Iberian wolf: Distribution and conservation

-The Iberian wolf consists of over 2,000 individuals in over 350 packs distributed across 140,000 km^{2}.

-Their densities in some regions are among the highest in Europe, with up to 7 wolves/100 km^{2}.
+The Iberian wolf consists of over 2,000 individuals in over 350 packs distributed across 140000 km2.
+Their densities in some regions are among the highest in Europe, with up to 7 wolves per 100 km2.
 In 2018, a study identified that this wolf could be categorised into 11 genetic groups.
 Four groups were identified in the Portuguese regions of Alto Minho, Alto Trás-os-Montes, and one group located south of the Douro river.
 Seven groups were identified in the Spanish regions of western Galicia, eastern Galicia, western Asturias, central Asturias, eastern Asturias, south-eastern Asturias, and Castilla y León.

-Until the 1930s, Iberian wolves were relatively spread throughout Portugal, but destruction of habitat, loss of wild ungulates and the persecution by humans made it lose most of its territory (from around 44,100 km^{2} in 1900–1930, to only 16,300 km^{2} in 2002–2003) though populations have grown to about 29,000 km^{2} since.
+Until the 1930s, Iberian wolves were relatively spread throughout Portugal, but destruction of habitat, loss of wild ungulates and the persecution by humans made it lose most of its territory (from around 44100 km2 in 1900–1930, to only 16300 km2 in 2002–2003) though populations have grown to about 29000 km2 since.

 Some Spanish naturalists and conservationists such as Félix Rodríguez de la Fuente called for the end of the hunting and the protection of the animal.
 Today, the hunting of wolves is banned in Portugal, and in Spain since 2021.
 The 2003 census estimated the total Iberian population to be 2,000 wolves.
 Wolves have been reported as returning to Navarre and the Basque Country and to the provinces of Extremadura, Madrid, and Guadalajara.
 A male wolf was found recently in Catalonia, where the last native wolf was killed in 1929.
 However, this animal was not a member of the Iberian subspecies, but an Italian wolf (C. l. italicus) migrating from France.
 As of 2013, an estimated 300 individuals remain in Portugal.

 In October 2013, Ecologists in Action called for an urgent review of the Iberian wolf census, which may overestimate their numbers.
 Later that month, wolf association Lobo Marley sent 198,000 signatures calling for the animal's protection to the European Parliament Committee on Petitions.
 Over a few weeks in September and October 2013, about 30 puppies and young wolves were killed by hunters in Asturias, León, and Cantabria.

 Although hunting is banned in Portugal, about 45% of wolf deaths are due to human activities, including illegal hunting.
 Calling the rate unsustainable, 10 organisations signed a statement requesting stronger protection.